1. What’s the Alternative? — The Artisan Who Creates Value Through Art

 - and how they should live

-They’re anxious.
-Reality isn’t governed by clean input-output equations.
-Effort doesn’t guarantee reward.
-Luck, timing, uncontrollable factors dominate outcomes.
 So people look at crafted objects and want to see the manifestation of a completed human lifestyle.
 They project that narrative onto themselves.
 This perception creates immeasurable added value.
 Objects without that narrative are judged purely by function.
+In other words, For these people, the product becomes a kind of ‘sacred relic.’
+They feel as if they, too, have become agents who embody that very artistic practicality.

 (2) Four Types of Human Appeal